apache/logging-log4cxx/src/site/markdown/threading.md

 See [LOGCXX-322][3] for more information.

-## Signal Handling with Log4cxx
+## Signal Handling with Log4cxx {#signal-handling}

 Under certain configurations, Log4cxx may create new threads in order to do tasks(e.g. network comms, other async operations).
 On Linux/POSIX systems, this can lead to undesirable signal delivery, as signals can be delivered to any thread in the process.
 This can be most clearly seen if your application uses the [sigwait(3)][4] system call, as the thread that calls sigwait may not be the thread that actually gets the signal.
+By default, Log4cxx configures itself to block all signals to new threads that it creates on Linux/POSIX systems.
+See the [section on configuring](@ref configuring) for more details on how to configure.

 There are three main ways to handle signals coming to your process.
 All of these ways of handling signals are supported by Log4cxx in order to